Revised May 2021

-- A very well-established, structured program for the growth of individuals from all backgrounds, as part of the larger Chinmaya Mission organization whose purpose is spreading the teachings contained in Vedas and Upanishads.
+- A very well-established, structured program for the growth of individuals from all backgrounds, as part of the larger Chinmaya Mission organization whose purpose is spreading the wisdom of Vedanta.

 - Active leadership from our chief sevaks and dedicated volunteers to assist with questions and concerns.

-- Dissemination of pertinent information about programs via email, web posting (www.chinmayajyoti.org), Chinmaya Pradipika (newsletter) and announcements in a timely and efficient manner.
+- Dissemination of pertinent information about programs via email, website (www.chinmayajyoti.org), social media, Chinmaya Pradipika (quarterly newsletter) and weekly announcements.